 What Quarters Are Silver? - Silver Quarters

-Quarters minted in the U.S. during the years 1964 or earlier are all struck from .900 fine silver.
-This means they are 90% pure silver.
+Quarters minted in the U.S. during the years 1964 or earlier are all made from 90% pure silver.
+This is also known as .900 fine silver.

 Image source: USA Coinbook